mszewcz/php-json-schema-validator/README.md

     echo $e->getMessage();
 }
 ```
-If you don't want to use Utils class to decode JSONs, do that the following way:
+If you don't want to use Utils class to decode JSONs, you should do that the following way:
 ```php
 $schema = \json_decode($jsonSchemaDefinition, true);
 $json   = \json_decode($jsonToValidate, true);